Ivanmartinez22/OrbitalSpring2024/Integration_Test.md

 - A zip of the trained model will appear in the **models** directory
 - Change **line 39** of **visual_orbit.py** to whatever file within the *results/state* folder you want to visualize
 - Run **visual_orbit.py**

-## Execution facts so far
-- Runs very slow I have not been able to see end of execution

 ## References